 Practice in the selection and use of assessment techniques, plan and set up age, individually and culturally appropriate learning centers, activities and group experiences for young children.
 Emphasizes understanding children's developmental stages, identifying and participating in appropriate learning opportunities and interactions and environments in the areas of: emergent literacy, math, science, technology, social studies, creative art, music and movement, dramatic play, fine and gross motor play and outdoor experiences.
-(0/32) Pre-/corequisite: ECE:158 or ECE:159
+(0/32) Prerequisite: ECE:158.
+Corequisite: ECE:159